 Choosing the Right Tree

-Trees offer social, environmental, and economic benefits throughout their lifetime.
-But not all trees are equally well-suited for every planting site or in every climate.
-Tree selection and placement are two of the most important decisions a homeowner makes when landscaping a new home or replacing a tree.
-Many trees have the potential to outlive those who plant them, so the impact of this decision can last a lifetime.
+Although trees are a great addition to a landscape, not all trees are equally well-suited for every site or climate.
+Tree selection and placement are important decisions a homeowner makes when landscaping or replacing a tree.
 Matching the tree to the site benefits both the tree and the homeowner.

 Learn more about proper tree selection and placement.